 Defensive methods similar to those used in the general public M&A context are also used against hostile bids for publicly traded real estate businesses.
 For example, a real estate-owning company may amend its organisational documents to require an increased threshold for the required percentage of shareholders necessary to approve business combinations.
-A business may also have a board of directors comprised of multiple classes of directors with staggered terms, such that a hostile bidder is unable to replace the majority of directors within a single year with directors more favourable to the hostile bidder.
+A business may also have a board of directors comprised of multiple classes of directors with staggered terms, so that a hostile bidder is unable to replace the majority of directors within a single year with directors more favourable to the hostile bidder.

-Additionally, publicly listed Maryland REITs typically have provisions in their organisational documents prohibiting any investor from acquiring more than 9.8 per cent (as a result of the need to maintain the REIT's preferential tax status) without prior board approval.
-In both Delaware and Maryland, a corporation can adopt a 'poison pill' shareholder rights plan, pursuant to which if any entity or group acquires more than a specified percentage of shares, its ownership will be subject to possibly massive dilution.
+Additionally, REITs typically have provisions in their organisational documents prohibiting any investor from acquiring more than a threshold, generally a bit less than 10 per cent (as a result of the need to maintain the REIT's preferential tax status) without prior board approval.
+In both Delaware and Maryland, a corporation can adopt a poison-pill shareholder rights plan, under which if any entity or group acquires more than a specified percentage of shares, its ownership will be subject to possibly massive dilution.